Art Therapy by Helplink (Galway and Mayo only)

 Sessions usually last for between 50 minutes to an hour, at the same time and place each week.
 A range of art materials will be available in each session and you can choose what to make or do, with freedom to express your experiences and thoughts in your own individual way.
 All images you make, and what you may say about them is treated as confidential

-Art Therapy can help with: addiction and recovery, anger, bullying, depression, low self esteem and confidence, grief and bereavement, stress and anxiety and much more!
+Art Therapy can help with: anger, bullying, depression, low self esteem and confidence, grief and bereavement, stress and anxiety, recovery (alcohol, drugs, gambling, etc),and much more!

 Furthermore, Terri holds: